falcao-g/Falbot/README.md

 You can add the bot's public instance by [clicking here](https://discord.com/oauth2/authorize?client_id=742331813539872798&permissions=330816&scope=bot%20applications.commands), this way you don't have to worry about hosting and other stuff

-## 🚀 Self-hosting
+## 🚀 Self-hosting conditions and warnings

+In addition to the project's license, here are some other things that you should keep in mind:

+1. I keep the source code open so people can see, learn and be inspired by how Falbot was made and, if they want to, they can help the project with features and bug fixes.

+2. If you change the code, you need to follow Falbot's license and keep the changes open source.
+And if you want to help in Falbot's development, why not create a pull request?

-If you want to contribute to the project, you can do so by hosting falbot on your own machine.
-However I won't give support for people that are trying to selfhost, I don't want to spend hours trying to troubleshoot other people issues that only happens on selfhosted instances, so you should at least know how to troubleshoot issues, if you find any.
+3. I won't give support for selfhosted instances, you need to know how to troubleshoot the issues yourself, if you find any.

+4. Don't lie saying that you "created Falbot".
+Please give credits to the creator!

+5. Falbot's assets (emojis, images, etc) aren't distributed with the source code, you will need to create and include your own assets.

+Seems too hard but you really want to use Falbot?
+Don't worry, you can use our free public instance by [clicking here](https://discord.com/oauth2/authorize?client_id=742331813539872798&permissions=330816&scope=bot%20applications.commands)!

 ## 👷 Requirements